 The majority of exams performed by Green Imaging require a signed physician order.
 This helps us best determine which procedure is needed as well as to provide your cost.
 If you are having trouble obtaining your order from your physician, call us and we can help request it.

-We accept most commercial insurance, direct cash pay, and many additional employer-sponsored and free market plans.
-If you are paying cash or if you owe a copay or portion of payment using insurance, you have several payment options.
-We accept credit cards, cash, and checks, and ask that patients using a credit card use our convenient online invoice to pay their responsibility prior to the exam.
-We also offer affordable payment plans, and we accept CareCredit.
+We accept most commercial insurance, direct cash pay, and many additional employer-sponsored and free-market plans.
+If you are a self-pay patient or if you owe a copay or portion of payment using insurance, you have several payment options.
+We accept credit cards and bank draft, and ask that patients use our convenient online invoice to pay their responsibility prior to the exam.
+We also accept CareCredit.

 If you are a physician or medical facility and would like to refer a patient, please provide your order via EMR, fax or our convenient app, Green Patient Connect.
 We’ll handle scheduling, pre-certification, and patient prep.
 We’ll also keep you updated on the status of your patient’s exam, and provide customized reports via our PACS portal or the delivery method you prefer.